jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 This all sounds like I'm talking to someone living through the 1918 Spanish Flu Pandemic.
 It's like science-fiction in reverse.
 Because, if someone in 1918 was teleported to 2020, they'd fit in just fine.

-Well, at least many of our students, teachers, and workers can work and collaborate from home in tough times.
+Well, at least many of our students, teachers, and workers can work, learn, and collaborate from home in tough times.

 WHAT!
 You’re still driving to work!
-Or worst, your work is closed!
+Or worse, your work or school is closed!
 What the fuck is wrong with your laptop and the internet at home?
 What was the plan in case of earthquakes (San Francisco 1989), riots (Vancouver 2011), hurricanes (New Orleans 2005) , great fires (Fort McMurray 2016), and floods (New Jersey 2012)?

+Of course we didn't have a plan for disasters.
+Because our way of life was being controlled by a select amount of people looking out to protect their high-paying jobs.

-I worked at an insurance company claims department call-centre for eight years.
-And even in an industry that supposed to plan for the worst, all of us had to drive into an office during blizzards and ice-storms.
+I worked at an insurance company claims department for eight years.
+And even in an industry that supposed to plan for the worst and promote a low-risk lifestyle, all of us adjusters had to drive into an office during heat-waves, blizzards, and ice-storms.

-It's quite surreal to speak with people who had a horrible car crash on the same roads your boss is demanding you drive just do he can look over your shoulder.
+It's quite surreal to speak with people who had a horrible car crash on the same roads your boss is demanding you drive.
 You can have a debate about telecommuting versus satellite offices.
 But, not when there's three feet of snow on the streets.

 This speaks to our society's fundamental problem.
 Regular people aren't ready for bad times because we aren't free to decide what's best for ourselves in the good times.

 And it's our fault.
-Because we've given the levers of power in our schools, companies, bureaucracies, and hospitals to the same people who were making us unhappy.
+Because we've given the levers of power in our schools, companies, hositals, and bureaucracies, and hospitals to the same people making us unhappy with our lives.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/JitteryBrokenFlickertailsquirrel' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
 _Please enable the sound._